porhay007/weather/README.md

 - Removed duplicates and filtered data from 2018–2022.

-- Handled missing precipitation values by filling them with the mean of the respective city.
+- Replaced missing precipitation values with the mean for each city.

 2.Merge and tidy data

 - Combined Seattle and Vancouver datasets by date.

-- Converted the dataset into tidy (long) format with columns: date, city, precipitation.
+- Converted the dataset into tidy format with columns: date, city, precipitation.

 3.Create derived variables

+- is_rain: 1 if precipitation > 0, otherwise 0.

-- month and year for monthly and yearly aggregation.
+- month and year: used for monthly and yearly aggregation.

 - monthly_total: total precipitation per month per city.

-- yearly_precipitation: total precipitation per year per city.

 4.Analysis and visualization